DITCH THE 9-5

-Whether you are considering IC work to supplement your current position or are trying to decide if you should make the leap to total independence, there are benefits that you may not know.
-Learn more about them here.
+Whether you are considering IC work to supplement your current position or are trying to decide if you should make the leap to total independence, there are benefits.

 it's a good idea.